Code-Institute-Submissions/SofiaHorvath91-ucd_project_4_MayResub/README.md

 Why A Bag Page\
 ![Why A Bag Page](/static/img/readme/page-whyabag.png)

-User stories :
+User stories \
-  * As general, particularly a not authenticated user, I expect to learn more about the site's objective
+As general, particularly a not authenticated user, I expect to learn more about the site's objective\
-  * As an admin, I expect to have a site faithful to the mission described on this page
+As an admin, I expect to have a site faithful to the mission described on this page

 * __Pack A Bag Page__
   * This page allows the users to profit from the main functionality of the site : they can create a bag based on different parameters in which they can then add items with respect to the max weight of bag (calculated upon user weight).